Suffering a drunk driving conviction in Florida is no trifling matter.

 In fact, it can spell a major dilemma in many cases, given the outsized repercussions that often stem from a DUI charge.

 Some readers will quickly and correctly note this obvious result that is a virtual given with any DUI conviction: It’s going to cost some money.

 In fact, it usually costs a lot of money, considering the fines, court costs, jacked-up insurance premiums, vehicle impoundment fees, outlays for ignition interlock installation and other exactions involved.

-We know well that laundry list of consequences at The Law Office of Corey I. Cohen, and we routinely provide clients with experienced and aggressive drunk driving defense representation geared toward mitigating adverse effects to the fullest extent possible.
+We know well that laundry list of consequences at The Law Office of Corey I. Cohen & Associates, and we routinely provide clients with experienced and aggressive drunk driving defense representation geared toward mitigating adverse effects to the fullest extent possible.

 A DUI stop and arrest is often far from a slam-dunk case for police officers and prosecutors.
 An initial stop might have been illegal.
 Testing equipment might have been improperly calibrated.
 Field sobriety testing could have been flawed in several respects.
 Blood test evidence might have been improperly handled.
 An officer might have been inadequately trained to administer a breathalyzer device.
 The list of potential flaws goes on.

 Our law firm proudly plays the role assigned to us in the criminal justice system, namely, the zealous representation of persons charged with crimes.
 We provide proven and unstinting advocacy on behalf of all our clients charged with drinking-related criminal offenses.